 Price: $100.00 plus the cost of shipping.

-You Need: A credit card number is kept on files for a damage deposit until the Edukit is safely returned.
+You Need: A credit card number is kept on file for a damage deposit until the Edukit is safely returned.
 To reserve the Edukit please contact us at email@example.com.